Recover a Lost Android

 - Set up Lock & Erase.
 This will also follow Option 2, locking your device.
 But, there is a twist to this option.
 Once you lock it, all data and apps on your device will be erased, and your device will be placed in Activation Lock, meaning that it will be secured with the temporary password you set.

-- 6Found your device?If you have chosen Option 2 or 3, you'll have to type in the temporary password, and the lock code you set on your device.Advertisement
+- 6If you have chosen Option 2 or 3, you'll have to type in the temporary password, and the lock code you set on your device.Found your device?Advertisement

 Thanks for looking at this tutorial!
 Good luck on finding your device.